atifaziz/pie.ps/README.md

 ## Updating Your Installation

-To ensure you are using the latest version of Pie, run:
+To ensure that you are using the latest version of Pie, run:

     ./pie.ps1 -Update

-This will download and replace your current version with the latest.
+This will download and replace your current version with the latest one.
 If you have `pie.ps1` checked into a version control system and the update changes the file then it would be wise to commit the updated version.